DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 It's normal to have to try a few schools before you find one that can help.

-They're not obliged to offer experience and may be limiting visitors due to coronavirus (COVID-19).

-They also need to be careful about allowing visitors into the school for the safety of children and young people.

-You may be asked to have a DBS check to ensure you're safe to work with children.
+They may be limiting visitors due to coronavirus (COVID-19) and may need to organise a DBS check to ensure you're safe to work with children.

 Be flexible with your availability if possible and persevere with your search.